markmac99/ukmon-pitools/README.md

 > auto_reprocess: true
 > external_script_path: /home/pi/source/ukmon-pitools/ukmonPostProc.py

 Note: if external_script_run was already true please follow these additional steps
 * Using a text editor, create a new file */home/pi/source/ukmon-pitools/extrascript*
-* copy the current value of external_script_path and paste it into this file
+* copy the current value of external_script_path and paste it into this file  (nb just the part after the colon)
 * set external_script_path to ukmonPostProc.py
 * save both files.

 RMS will now run ukmonPostProc.py and then run the script mentioned in "extrascript"